maibrittbergh/statisticalmanual/statisticalintroduction.md

 To understand noise better we will have a look at the words of Parzen’s (1960) about randomness:

-**“A random (orchance) phenomenon is an empirical phenomenon characterized by the property that its observation under a given set of circumstances does not always lead to the same observed outcomes (so that there is no deterministic regularity) but rather to different outcomes in such a way that there is statistical regularity.
-By this is meant that numbers exist between 0 and 1 that represent the relative frequency with which the different possible outcomes may be observed in a series of observations of independent occurrences of the phenomenon…”**
+**“A random phenomenon is an empirical phenomenon characterized by the property that its observation under a given set of circumstances does not always lead to the same observed outcomes (so that there is no deterministic regularity) but rather to different outcomes in such a way that there is statistical regularity.
+This is to be understood as numbers exist between 0 and 1 that represent the relative frequency with which the different possible outcomes may be observed in a series of observations of independent occurrences of the phenomenon…”**

-In many natural sciences our data is neither excact nor reproducible.
-In addition there is an infinte number of parameters in the earth system so that our models will always be approximations \[Scales and Snider, 1998\].
+In many natural sciences, our data is neither exact nor reproducible.
+In addition, there is an infinite number of parameters in the Earth system so our models will always be approximations \[Scales and Snider, 1998\].

-In our example, looking at discharge data,it’s probably not necessary to mention that precipitation, temperature, ground water storage.. as well have an influence on our variable.
-Although it might seam obvious it is important to be mentioned as these variables partly explain uncertainties in our approach and results.
+In our example, looking at discharge data, it’s probably not necessary to mention that precipitation, temperature, groundwater storage.. as well have an influence on our variable.
+Although it might seem obvious it is important to be mentioned as these variables partly explain uncertainties in our approach and results.

-Even if we would be able to model every measurable influencing variable exactly our model would necessarily gain in significance.
-With a large number of degrees of freedom one can fit nay data - but is it worth fitting?\[Scales and Snider, 1998\].

-After Dobrin and Savit (1988) “noise that part of the data that we choose not to explain”.
+If we were able to model every measurable influencing variable exactly our model would necessarily gain in significance.
+With a large number of degrees of freedom one can fit any data - but is it worth fitting?\[Scales and Snider, 1998\].
+After Dobrin and Savit (1988) “noise is that part of the data that we choose not to explain”.

-As we are not able to reproduce exactly this outcome we might as well reduce the random noise by averaging \[Scales and Snider, 1998\].

-The noise follows a certain distribution which could be gaussian, laplace, Student’s t…
+The noise follows a certain distribution which could be Gaussian, Laplace, Student’s t…

-In our analysis we assumed the noise to be gaussian distributed.
+In our analysis, we assumed the noise to be Gaussian-distributed.
 This means that our predicted value for any value of x is:

 $\hat{y_i}=µ_i= w_0 + w_1* x$ (5.1)

-Assuming a gaussian normal distribution for the noise, we say that the data values are normaly distributed around the mean $\hat{µ}$
+Assuming a Gaussian normal distribution for the noise, we say that the data values are normally distributed around the mean $\hat{µ}$
 \[Kruschke, 2014\].
 Our linear least squares regression line gives the mean of these distributions at any point.